benbenwu176/BoomwhackerAssigner/README.txt

 ms3 extract -N -a
 a file with name FILENAME.notes.tsv should be created. take note of this for file input when running the assigner
 dependencies: univocity-parsers 2.9.1

+Switchtime: The time it takes for a player to switch.
+Collisions that take at or below this time will be avoided.